xzYue/odoo/doc/howtos/web.rst

     * jQuery_
     * `Underscore.js`_

-    It also requires :ref:`an installed Odoo <setup/install>`, and Git_.
+    It also requires :ref:`an installed Modoo <setup/install>`, and Git_.

 A Simple Module
 ===============

-Let's start with a simple Odoo module holding basic web component configuration and letting us test the web framework.
+Let's start with a simple Modoo module holding basic web component configuration and letting us test the web framework.

 The example module is available online and can be downloaded using the